Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 2,2,2

-regular octahedron with O
+ing polyhedron (the regular octahedron with

 h

-symmetry): absence of first-order electromagnetic coupling, absence
+symmetry): absence of rst-order electro-

-suppressed first-order radiative cooling.
-These match the standard requirements for cold dark
+(Majorana-type) character, and suppressed rst-order radiative cooling.
+These match the stan-

-matter without invoking any free parameters.
-Second, the structural-counting framework of
+dard requirements for cold dark matter without invoking any free parameters.
+Second, the

 p